mixteenth/diytechmba.github.io/README.md

 -- Naval Ravikant

-So: have the curriculum reflect more diverse interests than typical.
+*So: have the curriculum reflect more diverse interests than typical.
+In that spirit, the below categories are informally-defined.
+Don't think library, think used bookstore.*

 ## Curriculum

-*These categories are informally-defined.
-Don't think library, think used bookstore.*

 **Starting Points**